ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 39 - 1.18.21

-:cherry_blossom: I learned the basics of using [Snowflake](https://www.snowflake.com/wp-content/uploads/2020/06/Test-Driving-Snowflake.pdf)
+:cherry_blossom: I learned the basics of using [Snowflake](https://www.snowflake.com/wp-content/uploads/2020/06/Test-Driving-Snowflake.pdf).
+I'm looking forward to learning more about this cloud data platform tomorrow.

 :cherry_blossom: I began working on a project to optimize an ML pipeline.
 The first step is to use a python train script and create a dataset which will then be evaluated with logistic regression from scikit learn.

 ![D39_optimizing_ml_pipeline](/images/D39_optimizing_ml_pipeline.png)

-*image credit: Udacity Machine Learning Engineer with Microsoft Azure Nanodegree Program*
+*Image credit: Udacity Machine Learning Engineer with Microsoft Azure Nanodegree Program*